DOI-USGS/ds-pipelines-3-course/responses/20-task-table.md

 ### Definitions

 A **task table** is a concept.
 The idea is that you can think of a *split-apply-combine* operation in terms of a table: each row of the table is a split (a **task**) and each column is an apply activity (a **step**).
-In the example analysis for this course, each row is a monitoring site and the first column contains calls to `get_site_data()` for that site.
-Later we'll create additional steps for tallying and plotting observations for each site.
+In the example analysis for this course, each row is a state and the first column contains calls to `get_site_data()` for that state's oldest monitoring site.
+Later we'll create additional steps for tallying and plotting observations for each state's site.
 A **task step** is a cell within this conceptual table.

 ![Task table](https://user-images.githubusercontent.com/12039957/82353967-2584e300-99ce-11ea-919b-735ec9182ed2.png)